 We use an online scheduling system where you can create an account and begin scheduling appointments.

 You can schedule one 50 minute tutorial per day or two 30 minute tutorials in Clemons Library for a maximum of 50 minutes.
 You may schedule up to five non-ENWR 1505 or 1506 appointments per semester.
-Appointments with our ESL tutors are not limited, however.
+Appointments with our ESL tutors also are limited to a maximum of five per semester.

 If you cannot make your scheduled appointment, please cancel as far ahead of time as possible.
 Any student who misses three appointments will be blocked from using our scheduling system.